Go to content

 A: SIGVIEW supports real-time data acquisition from following device types:

-• NIDAQ and NIDAQmx compatible DAQ devices from National Instruments® (voltage input, IEPE velocity/force/acceleration)
+• NIDAQmx compatible DAQ devices from National Instruments® (voltage input, IEPE velocity/force/acceleration)

-• All MS Windows compatible sound cards (DirectSound and ASIO driver models are supported)
+• Microsoft Windows® compatible sound cards (DirectSound and ASIO drivers are supported)

 Q: Which file formats are supported in SIGVIEW?

-Q: What are minimum hardware and software requirements for SIGVIEW?
+Q: What are minimal hardware and software requirements for SIGVIEW?

 A: SIGVIEW works on all 64-bit Microsoft Windows operating systems (Win XP, Vista, Windows 7, Windows 10).
 Hardware requirements depend highly on your analysis.
 For simple analysis, any computer capable of running Windows will be enough.
 For more complex analysis, CPU power and amount of RAM are important.
 For example, to calculate 16 million samples FFT, you would need at least 1GB RAM.